 A property disclosure’s opening statement includes the seller’s name and the address of the property in question.

-The ownership section of a property disclosure statement details the type of property up for sale, the year the property was constructed, and the length of time the current seller has owned the property.
+The ownership section of a property disclosure statement details the type of property up for sale, the year it was constructed, and the length of time the current seller has owned it.

 The following sections of a property disclosure statement detail the property’s features.
 These sections should include the following: